Chad is A Lot Better, But He Still Needs Some Help

 Chad’s long journey towards weight loss and recovery stands as one of the most uplifting stories featured in My 600-lb Life so far.
 When he was featured on the hit reality TV show last year, the trucker was mostly confined to his couch, as he could barely move due to his weight.
 He was also mostly cared for by his wife and son, which bruised his ego further.
 With his current weight loss in mind, however, it appears that Chad is well on his way towards a full recovery.
 There are still steps to be taken before his treatment is complete, but Chad has already taken a number of definitive steps in order to ensure that he does not fall into the obesity trap that held him captive before.
 That, in a lot of ways, is usually what matters most.

-Those that would like to support Chad in his future skin removal surgery could click here to access his GoFundMe campaign.
+Those that would like to support Chad in his future skin removal surgery can check out his GoFundMe campaign.

 [Featured Image by TLC]